Sufentanil: Brand names

 Sufentanil is marketed under various brand names including Dsuvia, Dzuveo, Sufenta, and Sufentil.

 Veterinary use

-In cats sufentanil's half-life is longer than that of fentanyl and alfentanil.
+Sufentanil is used both as an analgesic and as part of an anaesthetic protocol.
+In cats the half-life of sufentanil is longer than that of fentanyl and alfentanil.
 In dogs sufentanil produces a better anaesthetic recovery with similar analgesic and respiratory depression than fentanyl.
 One report suggest that for post-operative pain bupivacaine and sufentanil provides greater analgesia than fentanyl and bupivacaine in dogs.
-There is little information on sufentanil's use in large animals.
+There is little information on the use of sufentanil in large animals.
 Due to the greater risk of cardiovascular and respiratory depression sufentanil is rarely used in practice.